Samantha Evans (singer): History

 In 1997, Samantha Evans began the journey which is now known as Planetshakers Church with her husband Russell.
 She has served her local church as co-lead pastor in Melbourne where the first Planetshakers Church was started in 2004 and has grown to more than 12,000 members.

 Ministry

 Evans is co-founder, worship leader of the Planetshakers band that was formed in 1997.
 The band, through the church, has a record label, Planetshakers Ministries International.

 Family and personal life

 Samantha Evans grew up in a Catholic family.
 At age 16, she suffered family abandonment by her father.
 After finishing her senior year of high school an aunt began to talk to her about a personal relationship with Jesus and she converted to evangelical Christianity.
 She began to attend a small Assemblies of God church weekly.
 She met her husband Russell at the church.
-Samantha Evans married Russell Evans in 1992 and together they have two children Jonathan and Aimee.
+Samantha Evans married Russell Evans in 1992 and they have two children.